AWS Services Overview – Whitepaper – Certification

 • Benefits

-• encryption of data in transit using SSL.
+• Highly Secure – provides network isolation using VPC, encryption at rest using KMS, and encryption of data in transit using SSL.

-• Highly Scalable – automatically grows storage as needed
+• Highly Scalable – automatically grows storage as needed, up to 128 TB.

 • makes it easy to set up, operate, and scale a relational database